 People who lose a lot of blood require a blood transfusion.

-Surgery is rarely required.
+Surgery to repair the tear is rarely required.